brclar15/tabCap/continueWork.md

 - add rough line ranges for Iliad passages
   - calculate relative sizes within work and within book, *maybe*?
 - Plokamos social links between figures on stone, *maybe*?
+- a more elaborate discussion//introduction on the Tabula Capitolina, referencing bibliography, **essential**

 ### Broader Expansion
 - look at an analyze other Iliadic retellings